-The Regulatory Accountability Act of 2015 (H.R.
-185) would handcuff all federal agencies in their efforts to protect consumers.
-H.R.
-185 amends the Administrative Procedures Act (APA) which has guided federal agencies for many decades.
 Specifically, the RAA would require all agencies, regardless of their statutorily mandated missions, to adopt the least costly rule, without consideration of the impact on public health and safety or the impact on our financial marketplace.
 As such, the RAA would override important bipartisan laws that have been in effect for years, as well as more recently enacted laws to protect consumers from unfair and deceptive financial services, unsafe food and unsafe consumer products.

-For example, such a law would likely have prevented the Federal Reserve from adopting popular credit card rules under the Truth in Lending Act in 2008 that prevented card companies from unjustifiably increasing interest rates and fees on consumers.
-This is because these far-reaching changes to abusive practices that were widespread in the marketplace were not the "least cost" options that were considered.
+For example, the RAA would likely have prevented the Federal Reserve from adopting popular credit card rules under the Truth in Lending Act in 2008 that prevented card companies from unjustifiably increasing interest rates and fees on consumers.
+This is because these far-reaching changes to abusive practices that were widespread in the marketplace were not the "least costly" options that were considered, although they were arguably the most cost-effective.